-If you're aged 18-21 and have a South Yorkshire address, either permanently or during term time, you can apply for a Zoom Beyond 18-21 Travel Pass.
-This pass entitles you to travel for £1.50 per single journey on bus services run by First, Stagecoach and TM Travel.
-On services run by other operators the full adult fares will be charged, capped at £2.00 and on Supertram for £2.00 per single journey, £4.00 return.
+If you are aged 18-21 and have a South Yorkshire address, either permanently or during term time, you can apply for a Zoom Beyond 18-21 Travel Pass.
+This pass entitles you to travel for £1.50 per single journey on bus services run by First, Stagecoach, £1.70 on buses run by TM Travel or £2.10 on tram, anywhere in South Yorkshire.